polarbeargo/Bertelsmann-Scholarship---Introduction-to-AI-in-Business-Nanodegree-Program/README.md

 * My #TreatYourselfTuesday been selected by Palak.Udacity!
 A happiness shy blushing on my face :blush: thank you Dear Palak.Udacity!
 * Reading #relax channel see how other scholars enjoy their #WellnessWednesday and catch up with them!
 Merry Christmas to everyone!

+Day 3 : 25/12/2020
+Polarbeargo

+* Watching curriculum 4 Build a Model lesson 1 Training and evaluating a model.
+* Participating in #ThankfulThursday write a list of 5 things that I'm grateful in my life :smile:!
+* Join multi study group say Hello to fellow scholars.
+* Reading #celerbrate channel see how other enjoying their #ThankfulThursday.
+Merry Christmas to all 🥰!